tpiha/doolox/README.md

 Doolox
 ======

-Doolox is an Open Source WordPress manager tool written in Laravel PHP framework.
+Doolox is an Open Source website builder and WordPress manager tool written in Laravel PHP framework.

 ## Installation ##